artefactual/atom-docs/user-manual/glossary/glossary.rst

     Functions (ISDF).
 See :doc:`Entity types <../overview/entity-types>`
     and :ref:`functions`.

-  Global search/replace
-    Global search and replace allows :term:`administrators
-    <administrator>` to query the entire database and globally replace
-    specific :term:`terms <term>` in each :term:`field`: title, alternate title, scope and content, bio/admin history etc. The Global search and replace menu can be found under the :term:`Admin menu <admin menu>`.
-    See the Global search and replace menu for a full list of available fields.

   Group profile
     A "Group" profile is information about a user group in AtoM.
 The following 4 :term:`user roles <user role>` are established as default "Groups" in AtoM